 Katadyn Combi. $220.
 0.2 micron ceramic/carbon filter for 50,000 L (13,000 gal).
 21 oz weight, 11” long.
 At one point in the 2000’s the Combi was the best-selling preparedness filter — and it is a good, beefy filter — but not practical for personal prepping.
 It’s built for multiple uses, so you can take it out backpacking or attach it to your sink at home or in an RV.
 The extra cost and size/weight is not worth those features, so we prefer other models.

-Katadyn Hiker. $60.
+Katadyn Hiker. $70.
 0.2 micron glass-fiber/carbon filter for 750 L (200 gal).
 11 oz weight, 6” long.
-A popular model for hikers, but not the right Katadyn model for prepping — Katadyn even says it’s not for backcountry use.
-The Katadyn Mini is about the same price.
-Go with the Hiker Pro for only ~$10 more, which comes with better hose attachments and filter capacity.
+A popular model for hikers, but for ~$20 more go with the Hiker Pro, which comes with better quick release hose attachment.
 Uses the same filter as the Hiker Pro and accessories as the other Katadyn products.

 Renovo MUV Backcountry. $68.
 0.1 micron hollow-fiber/carbon filter for 378,000 L (100,000 gal).
 13.5 oz weight.
 Similar to our criticism of other Renovo MUV products (which are designed to all be modular and swappable in the same product family), we think their hyper-modular design is innovative and potentially nice for normal hiking, but too overcomplicated for prepping.
 This pump only works when held vertically and has a 1-star rating on Amazon.